s81863/Testdesign/README.md

-# Google Maps JavaScript Sample
+# Test Design

-This sample is generated from @googlemaps/js-samples located at https://github.com/googlemaps/js-samples.
+This sample is based on the @googlemaps/js-samples located at https://github.com/googlemaps/js-samples.
+We modified it to display 8 static Street View Panoramas sequentially.
+Additionally a Map of type google-map is displayed as well.

 ## Setup